rebelinux/Diagrammer.Core/Docs/dev-guide/commands/Add-DiaRightLShapeLine.md

 ## ALIASES

 This cmdlet has the following aliases,

-  {{Insert list of aliases}}
+- None

 ## DESCRIPTION

 The Add-DiaRightLShapeLine function creates a right-facing L-shaped connector for use in diagram generation.
 It defines three nodes (Up, Down, and Right) and connects them with two lines to form an L shape:

 - A vertical line from the Up node to the Down node.
 - A horizontal line from the Up node to the Right node.

 The function allows customization of node names, line styles, arrow styles, colors, and lengths.
 It is intended for use with diagramming tools that support node and edge definitions, such as Graphviz.